 - the location and required repositioning of the vessel;

 - the cost of labor and materials;

-- customer requirements;
+- · customer requirements;

 - the size of our fleet;

 - the cost of replacement vessels;

-- length of charters;
+- the length of charters;

+- the age of our fleet;

 - governmental regulations and maritime self-regulatory organization standards relating to safety, security or the environment; and

 - competitive standards.

 Furthermore, we intend to make substantial capital expenditures to increase the size of our fleet.
-We have agreed to purchase 11 newbuildings for an aggregate of \$640.4 million, comprised of the three 2015 newbuildings from Jiangnan for on average \$46.0 million per vessel, the two 22,000 cbm 2016 newbuildings from Jiangnan for an average of \$44.0 million, the four 35,000 cbm 2016 newbuildings from Jiangnan for an average of \$78.1 million per vessel, and the 2017 newbuildings from HMD for \$51.0 million, respectively, for each vessel.
+Following the delivery of the newbuilding Navigator Ceto in January 2016, we have eight newbuildings, expected to be delivered by July 2017, for an aggregate of \$509.2 million, comprised of one 22,000 cbm 2016 newbuilding from Jiangnan Shipyard, China for \$43.9 million, three 2016 and one 2017 35,000 cbm newbuildings from Jiangnan for an average of \$78.2 million per vessel, two 22,000 cbm 2017 newbuildings from HMD for \$51.0 million per vessel and one 38,000 cbm 2017 newbuilding from HMD for \$50.5 million.

-We have fully financed the construction of the 2015 and 2016 handysize newbuildings through a combination of debt and equity financings.
-We plan to use cash on hand together with future credit facilities to fund the construction of the 2016 midsize and 2017 newbuildings.
+We have fully financed the construction of Navigator Ceto and the 22,000 cbm and 35,000 cbm 2016 and 2017 newbuildings with debt financing.
+We plan to use cash on hand, together with future credit facilities, to fund the construction of the 38,000 cbm 2017 newbuilding.